morningmoni/Ghost-Gallery/README.md

-# Ghost Gallery
+## Ghost Gallery

-Ghost gallery is an escape-room game (narratives in Chinese) written in a week in June 2014.
-It is purely implemented in low-level OpenGL and runs on Windows (**.exe file included**).
+Ghost gallery is an escape-room game (narratives in Chinese) I wrote in a week in June 2014.
+It is purely implemented in low-level OpenGL and runs on Windows (**Ghost Gallery.exe file included**).

 You have to escape the gallery by solving several puzzles within time limit.
 For example:

 #### Puzzle of the "Narrow" Wall